What Does RD Mean in Text? Complete Meaning, Examples, Usage, and Social Media Guide

 How to Respond When Someone Uses RD

-The best response depends on the tone of the conversation.
+Your response depends on the tone and context of the conversation.

 Casual Replies